puneeth579/jsonsrv/README.md

   * Response: `{"type":"string"}`

 **Main features**
-* **Self-describing**: Based on [JSON Schema](http://json-schema.org/).
+* **Self-description**: Based on [JSON Schema](http://json-schema.org/).
 Input/output schemas of the service can be obtained using the `schema` url-parameter.
 This feature enables automatic form generation for testing, and enhances service readability, usability and maintainability.
 * **Complex input/output data**: Given that input schema is known, input data can have an arbitrary complexity.
 * **Handles HTTP transparently**: Caching and status codes are handled automatically.
 Service code is only related to the business.
 Neither HTTP nor serialization related coding.
 * **Easy implementation**: Business is coded as simple `O execute(I input)` methods .
 No annotations needed.